grafana/grafana/docs/sources/developers/plugins/create-a-grafana-plugin/extend-a-plugin/add-log-queries.md

 > Must be implemented in the data frame as a meta attribute

-To ensure that your log results are displayed in interactive Logs view, add data `meta` attribute to `preferredVisualisationType` in your log result data frame.
+To ensure that your log results are displayed in an interactive Logs view, add a `meta` attribute to `preferredVisualisationType` in your log result data frame.

 Example of constructing a data frame with specific meta information in `go`: